rezashkv/diffusion_pruning/README.md

 ## Data Preparation

 Prepare the data for training as mentioned in the paper.
-You can also adapt the instructions for your own dataset with minor code modifications.
+You can also adapt aptp for your own dataset with minor code modifications.

 ### 1. Download Conceptual Captions